PILLAR REPORT

 Every good manager knows when to make their move.
 And in cold calling, timing is everything.

-Looking at the latest data, Thursday remained the standout day to get through to prospects, just like last season.
-But there’s been a tactical reshuffle midweek.
-Wednesday, previously the second-best day, was overtaken by Tuesday this year, which saw a noticeable bump in connect rates.
+Looking at the latest data, Thursday remained the standout day to get through to prospects.
+However, Wednesday, previously the second-best day, was overtaken by Tuesday this year, which saw a noticeable bump in connect rates.

 Friday still trails behind the rest of the week, but don’t rule it out entirely.
-With fewer players on the pitch (i.e. reps making calls), it can be the perfect moment to strike.
+With fewer reps making calls, it can be the perfect moment to break through.

-This shift in weekday performance suggests that sales teams are adjusting their strategies, avoiding certain slots and finding space where others aren’t attacking.
+This shift in weekday performance suggests that sales teams are adjusting their strategies, avoiding saturated time slots and focusing on opportunities where they can stand out.

 Jack (WHAM) adds: